Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Advisory

-The Advisory advises and guides the technical discussions and expertise of the Charter, including creating and revising the scope of the Charter or the decarbonization trajectory.
-It ensures the used methodology and data found in the Charter are current, relevant, and simple to implement for Signatories.
+The Advisory advises and guides the technical discussions and expertise of the Charter, including creating and revising the scope of the Charter or the decarbonisation trajectory.
+It ensures the used methodology and data found in the Charter are current, relevant, and simple to implement for signatories.
 The Advisory is also involved in working groups and takes part in the Steering Committee or Technical Committee meetings as needed.